RadioStudent/module-patches/README.md

 *Conditional Fields 3.0-alpha1*

 Fixes issue where tags are not stored because the taxonomy fields are handled by Conditional Fields module.
 See entire discussion [here](https://drupal.org/node/1542706).

+###2175753-jquery-fix.patch
+*Autocomplete Deluxe 7.x-2.x-dev*

+Fixes errors with versions of jQuery newer than 1.5, allows us to use 1.10.
+Patch was found [here](https://drupal.org/node/2175753).